 Happy relationships are built on the basis of shared understanding, mutual affection, empathy, and support.
 They grow from a foundation of trust.
-As you may recall from our last post, the presence or absence of trust in your relationships may even determine your physical health.
+As you may recall from this post, the presence or absence of trust in your relationships may even determine your physical health.
 As Dr. Gottman explains in What Makes Love Last?, “For everybody, a stable, trusting relationship is linked to relatively high survival rates from cardiovascular disease, cancer, surgery, and other illnesses.”
-Low-trust couples literally have higher death rates!

-Clearly, we need to cultivate trust.
-But trust requires vulnerability, and in a world that endlessly encourages us all to be our own harshest critics, vulnerability can be a real struggle.
+Clearly, we need to cultivate trust, but trust requires vulnerability.
+In a harsh world, vulnerability can be a real struggle.
 It’s even more difficult to open up when you’ve been hurt badly before.
-But according to Brene Brown’s famous TED Talk, vulnerability is, beyond a doubt, absolutely necessary for happiness.
+However, according to Brene Brown’s famous TED Talk, vulnerability is, beyond a doubt, absolutely necessary for happiness.

 So, how should we proceed?

 First of all, it’s important to recognize that trusting our partners is not the same thing as giving up all control.
 We retain control over our choice of partner (at all times!) and can always decide to alter our own behavior throughout our relationships.
 We can choose to connect with – or disconnect from – reliable and unreliable people, and we can choose to learn – or avoid learning– strategies for self-care.
 (These are rather useful in those times when others can’t provide support).